Five Tips for a Great Portfolio

 A portfolio not only helps promote yourself and your skills but also your confidence, aptitude, dedication, and passion.
 These things combined can help make a great portfolio, making sure that it is ready to be showcased.
 And, here's how you do so!

-1. Personalize your portfolio and include self-initiated work
+1. Personalize your fashion design portfolio and include self-initiated work

 Reiterating this, let your personality shine through your portfolio!
 We know it is a professional piece, but it is yours and what will set it apart is your uniqueness.
 So, don’t refrain from blending that individuality into your portfolio, whether it is in the form of designs, designer brief/introduction, theme, or the style of conveying it all.
 The industry is full of exceptional designers and fashion experts, and what sets each of them apart is their confidence and individuality.
 If you own your personal style and qualities that distinguish you from the lot, you and your portfolio will stand out for sure.